airbytehq/airbyte/docs/connector-development/tutorials/building-a-python-source.md

 * Step 5: Implement `check`
 * Step 6: Implement `discover`
 * Step 7: Implement `read`
-* Step 8: Set up Standard Tests
+* Step 8: Set up Connector Acceptance Tests
 * Step 9: Write unit tests or integration tests
 * Step 10: Update the `README.md` \(If API credentials are required to run the integration, please document how they can be obtained or link to a how-to guide.\)
 * Step 11: Update the `metadata.yaml` file with accurate information about your connector.
 These metadata will be used to add the connector to Airbyte's connector registry.